epfl-ada/ada-2021-project-cool-group-name/README.md

 #### Does the number of words in a quote or the topic influence its success?
 We will also explore if the textual content of the quote has an impact on the virality.
 We will mainly investigate two factors: the number of words in the quote and its topic.

+### Is it possible to use some machine learning models (regression, SVMs, trees) to predict virality
+We want to see how effective these models are at predicting such a complex variable
 ## Datasets:
 We have used two separate datasets:
 - [`Quotebank`](https://zenodo.org/record/4277311#.YYpVGWDMJhE): corpus of quotations from news extracted between 2015 and 2020.